alexthompson207/Recipefy/README.md

 ![Low-fidelity Wireframe of the Design](assets/wireframe.png)

-From there, I was able to start organizing specific HTML tags and classes to give the page a rough structure.
+I was able to start organizing specific HTML tags, classes, placeholder content, and colours to give the page a rough vertical structure.
+I first started organizing the cards in the `<section/>` of the page, where the recipes could be found.
+Then I moved on to the `<nav/>`.
+Using the CSS grid method, I was able to align `<div>` s from each section horizontally to closer match the comp.

 ## Key Concepts and Challenges